michelleoco/se_project_todo-app/README.md

 # Simple Todo App

-_A clean and simple to-do list application with object-oriented JavaScript._
+_A clean and simple to-do list application built with object-oriented JavaScript._

 ---